This post may contain affiliate links which give me a small commission at no extra charge to you!

 The problem of the overtired baby is closely related to an infant being overstimulated or under stimulated.

 Babies need the right kind of stimulation to activate the calming reflex.

-Likewise, too much of the wrong kind of stimulation can quickly cause a baby’s body to release adrenaline and cortisol, making it nearly impossible for the baby to relax, fall asleep and stay asleep.
+Likewise, too much of the wrong kind of stimulation (being awake too long) can quickly cause a baby’s body to release adrenaline and cortisol, making it nearly impossible for the baby to relax, fall asleep and stay asleep.

 Most Babies Do Not Get Enough Sleep!

 Do you have a newborn that is often awake more than one hour after a feeding?

 Once she falls asleep, does she have trouble staying asleep for longer than 45 minutes?

 Does your baby have a “witching hour” or cry and fuss mainly during the evening hours?

 If so, you probably have an overtired baby on your hands!